soma215/Spotchy/README.md

-# VulnScan
+# Spotchy

-VulnScan is a Web Application Security Assessment project focused on testing and securing vulnerable web apps
+Spotchy is a Web Application Security Assessment project targeting intentionally vulnerable apps It focuses on threat modeling, vulnerability discovery (OWASP Top 10), and Secure SDLC practices, with final reporting of findings and fixes.

-It covers:
-- Threat Modeling
-- Vulnerability Discovery (OWASP Top 10)
-- Secure SDLC practices
-- Reporting findings & fixes

-The project demonstrates practical skills in web application security and vulnerability management.